South Africa's mainstream media has a blindspot: It mostly covers crime as it affects the suburbs and whites. No wonder the readers are misinformed.

-Of course it is not only Beeld that provides us with what Steven Friedman called the ‘view from the suburbs’.
+Of course it is not only Beeld that provides us with what the political analyst Steven Friedman called the ‘view from the suburbs’.
 The South African press in general (excluding the tabloids, who have their own prejudices, but that’s a different story) have a bias towards the middle-class that affects the way they see things like crime, the economy and politics.

 The cliché goes that a picture says a thousand words, and last week one such picture summed up this editorial position neatly.